Month: July 2024

 • Massimo Salgaro

-• Davide Quaglia (Dipartimento Informatica @ UniVR)
+• Davide Quaglia (Dipartimento di Informatica, Università di Verona)

-Actions: WP1.13
+Azioni: WP1.13